EcoDynIZW/d6/README.md

 ```

 The full scaffolding structure including all subdirectories and
-addiitonal files looksl like this:
+addiitonal files looks like this:

 ``` text
 .